 Any remaining doubt was erased when her nephew was diagnosed with cancer.

 “When he gets sick, I’m the one he calls to make him soup and other things,” she says.
 “When I came over with his first meal after his diagnosis, I realized I couldn’t go upstairs to see him.
 I had to see him from the porch.
 That really hit home.
 I knew then that I had to do it.”

 Torres easily arranged her vaccine through Occupation Health and had both her shots with no side effects.
 “I’m very happy that I did it,” she says.
 “My only regret is that I didn’t do it sooner.”

 Now her entire family is vaccinated and looking forward to actually gathering in person.
 Torres turns 60 this month and hopes to be able to celebrate in-person with her family whom she hasn’t seen in over a year.

-If you’re an employee interested in scheduling your COVID-19 vaccination, please contact the COVID Call Center at 781-960-1567 for an appointment.
+If you’re an employee interested in scheduling your COVID-19 vaccination, please contact Occupational Health at 617-983-4628 for an appointment.

 Looking for more news from BWFH?
 Go to News to find articles about health, updates to our programs and services and stories about staff and patients.